About the Program

 To learn more, visit Conditional Undergraduate Admissions or Graduate Admissions.

-Conditional Bridge Admission in One Semester or One Year (or less)
+Conditional Bridge Admission in One or Two Semesters

 Choose your Pathway Program into UAlbany

 The fastest way for conditionally admitted IELP students to enter the university is to complete the IELP successfully at the Advanced 2 level.
 This is the most common pathway through the IELP and into UAlbany.
 Visit Undergraduate Admissions to learn more.